1934–35 FA Cup: Second round proper

 The matches were played on Saturday, 8 December 1934.
 Two matches were drawn, with replays taking place in the following midweek fixture.

 Third round proper

 The 44 First and Second Division clubs entered the competition at this stage, along with Chesterfield, Millwall and Luton Town.

 The matches were scheduled for Saturday, 12 January 1935.
 Seven matches were drawn and went to replays in the following midweek fixture, of which the Bristol City–Bury game went to a second replay.
+Wigan Athletic, Bath City and Yeovil & Petter's United were the last clubs from the qualifying rounds remaining in the competition.

 Fourth round proper

 The matches were scheduled for Saturday, 26 January 1935.
 Five games were drawn and went to replays in the following midweek fixture.

-Fifth Round Proper
+Fifth round proper

 The matches were scheduled for Saturday, 16 February 1935, except for the Blackburn Rovers–Birmingham City game, which was played five days later.
 There were three replays, played in the next midweek fixture.
 Of these, the Tottenham Hotspur–Bolton Wanderers game went to a second replay.